marcelinoandrade/assistente-de-IA/README.md

   "wifi": { "ssid": "MyNetwork", "password": "..." }
 }
 ```

+> The Captive Portal maps these fields respectively: "Personalidade" edits the personality string, "Perfis" edits the individual prompt blocks, etc.

 Want a fully customized profile for your business?
 Configure it via the Captive Portal directly in the field.